Stockholm is known to be an expensive city to visit.

 22) Learn some Swedish at Timmermansgården, Mondays between 8pm-10pm.
 No booking required.
 100% FREE!

 23) Take a hike in Tyresta Nationalpark right outside of Stockholm.
-There where a huge wildfire in 1999 and there are still parts of the forest that haven’t recovered yet, leaving a creepy and interesting landscape.
+There was a huge wildfire in 1999 and there are still parts of the forest that haven’t recovered yet, leaving a creepy and interesting landscape.
 Perfect day trip for a mild winters day.
 Bring some hot chocolate in a thermos!
 100% FREE!

 24) Visit Norrmalmstorg where the hostage-taking took place in 1973 that gave the world the expression “Stockholm Syndrome”.
 100% FREE!